EGoverde/Mvvm.Nucleus.Maui/README.md

 See the documentation for **Navigation Service** to see the usage and differences between `RegisterShellView` and `RegisterView`.

 ViewModels can be of any type and support dependency injection.
 By implementing interfaces (**see Event Interfaces**) they can trigger logic on events like navigation or its page appearing.
 It is recommended for a ViewModel to have `ObserableObject` as a base for its bindings.
 An optional `NucleusViewModel` is included to have some boilerplate events like `OnInitAsync()` and `OnRefreshAsync`.

-Additionally it is recommended to add the `Mvvm.Nucleus.Maui` namespace to your GlobalUsings.
+Within the options the following additional configuration can be changed:

+- `options.AddQueryParametersToDictionary`: Default **true**.
+When `true` query parameters (e.a. `route?key=val`) are automatically added to the navigation parameter dictionary.
+- `options.UseShellNavigationQueryParameters`: Default **true**.
+When `true` passing navigation parameters using `Shell` the one-time-use ShellNavigationQueryParameters is used.
+- `options.IgnoreNavigationWhenInProgress`: Default **False**.
+When `true` trying to navigate using the `INavigationService` while `IsNavigating` is `true` will ignore those requests.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.

-## Navigation Service
+## Navigation service

 Navigation can be done through injecting the `INavigationService`.
 Currently only the `Shell` implemention is supported.
 Navigation is done by either specifying the (type of the) View or a Route.